Static Image of the North Wall

 (Place mouse over item of interest)

-The Black Bear is one of the four food chiefs of the Okanagan People, recounted in the story "How food was given".
-As the oldest and wisest of the prehuman people he modelled for the other food chiefs (salmon, bitter root and saskatoon berry) laying down his life so that the new people (humans) could eat.
+BEAR is one of the four food chiefs of the Okanagan People, recounted in the story "How food was given".
+As the oldest and wisest of the prehuman people he modelled for the other food chiefs (SPRING SALMON, BITTER-ROOT and SASKATOON) laying down his life so that the new people (humans) could eat.
 (Legend retold by Eric Mitchell and found on You tube in a video by Sarah Alexis https://www.youtube.com/watch?v=wfF-XR_DxJw.

 Wood burning cook stove